echurch/OscProbsNuHiggs/Readme.md

 # OscProbsNuHiggs

 Ben's Jupyter notebook with mB data.
+And soon, the full fitting code.
+Paper and notes in docs.